Malanga Fritters

 Crispy on the outside, soft and flavorful on the inside, using Loisa's Recaito.

-by: Franchesca Livraghi | @breakthrukitchen
+By: Franchesca Livraghi | @breakthrukitchen

 Malanga fritters are a simple but irresistible appetizer that are prepared using malanga, eggs, Loisa's Recaito, Sea Salt, and Ground Black Pepper.
 The final result is a delicious fritter that is crispy on the outside, soft on the inside - and not to mention flavorful!
 This recipe is so quick and easy that you can make them in under 30 minutes.